Pathangi-Jatinshravan/infection/README.md

 (Many logins but short visits are not as strong of an indicator of engagement and volume of use.)

 -Interactions: weight edges by total hours spent *together* (affinity).
 That way, if two users are active independently but use the site together infrequently, it might be okay to stop the infection from spreading across that edge.
-(Fraction of total time spent on site during which user is working on an assigned playlist.)
+(Fraction of total time spent on site during which user is working on an assigned playlist from a given coach.)

--Should playlist length factor into edge weighting?

 I've written a function to transform this hypothetical data into an edge list with weights.